 - Sonic is a clumsy wimp who idolizes Knuckles.

 - Dave The Intern is one of the good guys and is a genius.

 Eggman (French Version): Damn you, Sonic!
 I just took a shower!Eggman (English Version): Curse you, Sonic!
 I just had this washed!

 - In the French version of "Closed Door Policy", when Knuckles asks Tails what the word for "not smart" is, he responds by by saying, "Retarded?"
 This was replaced with "Obtuse?" in the English version.

 - In that same episode, Eggman curses at Sonic after he kicks his spider-bots back at him.
 This was taken out of the English version.

-- One of the nicknames Eggman has for Knuckles in the French version of the show is Nipples.
+- One of the nicknames Eggman has for Knuckles in the French version of "Mayor Knuckles" is Nipples.
 He calls him Nurples in the English version instead.

 - Box-and-Stick Trap: Sonic's plan for catching whoever was stealing Tail's and Eggman's tools.Sonic: What?
 This is how you catch stuff.
 Haven't you seen TV?

-- Breaking the Fourth Wall: The show's characters constantly reference everything, from the writing, to montages, to other various things going on.
-It's as if the characters are aware they're cartoon characters.
+- Breaking the Fourth Wall: Occasionally in the first half of the first season, and more routinely after that, The show's characters reference everything, from the writing, to montages, to other various things going on, as if aware they're cartoon characters: